WHY DO SEA SEMESTER?

 Marine Biodiversity & Conservation

 March 19 – June 16, 2018 (March 19 – April 13: On shore in Woods Hole, April 18 – May 24: At sea, May 29 – June 16: On shore in Woods Hole)

 18 credit hours

 An integrated semester that applies modern biodiversity research to place-based resource management in the coastal and open ocean.
 Students will conduct authentic biodiversity and policy research that contributes directly to the international effort to protect the Sargasso Sea.
 They will then present their research findings and policy recommendations to a panel of invited experts as part of a formal, professional symposium.

-: Although this program begins in March, it is designed to take the place of a full spring term on your home campus.
+: This program begins in March and is designed to take the place of a full spring term on your home campus.
 Many semester students take advantage of the opportunity to conduct an internship or travel between the end of their fall semester and the start of this program.

 This semester attracts upper-level science students interested in complementing marine science research with the wisdom, concepts and skills necessary to effectively operate within the world of public policy.
 To be eligible, students must have taken at least three lab science courses (one at 300-level or higher) or received permission from SEA faculty.